jzf12138/MOR_Cat_Bayes_Opt/README.md

-This document outlines the code execution instructions for the fully connected neural network model training process and the Bayesian optimization process covered in the article.
+This document outlines the code execution instructions for the fully connected neural network model training process and the Bayesian optimization process covered in the article "Data-Intelligent Design of Platinum-Based High-Entropy Alloys for Efficient Methanol Oxidation Driven by a Robotic AI-Chemist".